grafana/writers-toolkit/docs/static/templates/tutorial-template.md

         ```bash
         kubectl apply --namespace sample -f sample.yaml
         ```
-  1. To check that MinIO is correctly configured, sign in and verify that a bucket has been created.
+  1. To check that MinIO is correctly configured, sign in and verify that a bucket has been created:

      1. Port-forward the service to port 9001:
          ```bash